Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Introduction

 \begin{problem} How can the quality of the resulting DTRs be theoretically measured and how can solid theoretical guarantees be provided for it? \end{problem}

-Unlike other applications, such as recommendations and supply chain management, which use regret \citep{liu2022provably} to measure the quality of the developed policies, DTRs focus on the final treatment outcomes, regardless of the median treatment processes, in order to fully explore the values of the initial states.
-This means that new measurement and analysis tools are required for theoretical guarantees.
+Unlike other applications, such as recommendations and supply chain management, which use regret \citep{liu2022provably} to measure the quality of the developed policies, DTRs focus on the final treatment outcomes, regardless of the median treatment processes, to fully explore the values of the initial states.
+This means that new analysis tools are required for theoretical guarantees.